volatiletech/sqlboiler/README.md

 ### Constants

-The models package will also contain some structs that contain all of the table and column names harvested from the database at generation time.
-Eager loading constants are also generated mainly to avoid hardcoding and possible runtime issues.
+The models package will also contain some structs that contain all table, column, relationship names harvested from the database at generation time.
+Type safe where query mods are also generated.

+There are type safe identifiers at:
+* models.TableNames.TableName
+* models.ModelColumns.ColumnName
+* models.ModelWhere.ColumnName.Operator
+* models.ModelRels.ForeignTableName

 For table names they're generated under `models.TableNames`: